hashsplit/hashsplit-spec/spec.md

 - [Syncthing](https://syncthing.net/)
 - [Kopia](https://github.com/kopia/kopia)

 ...and many others.
+The technique permits the efficient representation of slightly different versions of the same data (e.g. successive revisions of a file in a version control system), since changes in one part of the input generally do not affect the boundaries of any but the adjacent blocks.

 However, the exact functions used by these systems differ in details, and thus do not produce identical splits, making interoperability for some use cases more difficult than it should be.